Seinfeld Baseball References

 From BR Bullpen

-Many of the baseball references are based on actual events and George Steinbrenner and the New York Yankees play an important role in many plots as George Costanza works with the Yankees for several years.
-George Steinbrenner the Yankees owner is always shown from behind and is voiced by Seinfield co-creator Larry David.
+Many of the baseball references are based on actual events and George Steinbrenner and the New York Yankees play an important role in many plots as character George Costanza works with the Yankees for several years.
+George Steinbrenner, the Yankees owner, is always shown from behind and is voiced by Seinfeld co-creator Larry David.

 How could you trade Buhner?

 In a meeting, the Mets make an offer to George for a vacant front office position at Shea Stadium.
 But in order for the Mets to hire George, they tell him the catch: He has to get fired from the Yankees first.
 In the end, however, despite George's valiant attempts to make Steinbrenner fire him (The Boss eventually is ready to fire George, but just as he is about to do it Wilhelm walks in and tells Steinbrenner that he made George do those things.
 Wilhelm is trying to get fired to get the Mets job as well), Mr. Wilhelm gets hired by the Mets instead.
 From wikipedia:seinfeld characters and culture.